usa619/Sketch-Line-Height-Fixer/README.md

 Sketch Line-Height Fixer
 ========================

-Improve line-height behaviour into apply Adobe Blank to the first character (for less than 3.6).
+Improve line-height behaviour into apply "Adobe Blank" to the first character.

+[Here, You want to use less than 3.6.][1]

 ## Usage